 [100%] Built target tutorial

 Success!
-For some reason the optix namespace interferes with Cuda, setting it up like I did above somehow fixes that.
+Looks blindly using the optix namespace causes clashes with Cuda, setting it up like I did above fixes that in a janky way.
 Maybe this is mentioned in the documentation somewhere but I never found any reference to it.

 So if you’re getting undefined references when you need cudaMemcpy in an OptiX project, check out your include order and namespace setup (and don’t forget to add ${CUDA_LIBRARIES} to target_link_libraries in the cmake configuration if it’s not there already).

-I haven’t had any other strange problems besides this and so far OptiX seems pretty solid, I hope I’ll have fun with it.
+So far OptiX seems pretty solid though, I hope I’ll have fun with it!

 Update